Park Lane Hotel (Manhattan)

-The Park Lane Hotel is a New York City luxury hotel at 36 Central Park South, between Fifth and Sixth Avenues in Midtown Manhattan, overlooking Central Park.
-Constructed in 1971, the hotel was designed by the prolific architecture firm, Emery Roth & Sons, for prominent New York City real estate developer Harry Helmsley.
-The hotel operates under the ownership of Steve Witkoff’s real estate investment firm, the Witkoff Group.
-A supertall skyscraper has been planned for the site, though that has been placed on hold.
+The Park Lane Hotel is a luxury hotel at 36 Central Park South, between Fifth and Sixth Avenues in Midtown Manhattan, New York City.
+Constructed in 1971, the hotel was designed by Emery Roth & Sons for real estate developer Harry Helmsley.
+The hotel was owned by Helmsley-Spear, the real estate development company run by Harry and wife Leona Helmsley, until it was sold to Steve Witkoff's Witkoff Group in 2013.
+Witkoff proposed a supertall skyscraper for the site but later canceled these plans.
+Following a fraud investigation involving a co-owner, Jho Low, a stake in the hotel was sold to the Mubadala Investment Company in 2019.
+The Qatar Investment Authority (QIA) bought the hotel in 2023.

 History

+Early years

 In the early 20th century, several notable hotels were built to cater to the area's affluent visitors, including the JW Marriott Essex House (Frank Grad, 1930), The Pierre (Schultze & Weaver, 1930), the Plaza Hotel (Henry Hardenbergh, 1905–1907), and the Sherry-Netherland Hotel (Schultze & Weaver with Buchman & Kahn, 1926–1927).
 These hotels adjoined the green expanse of Central Park and sit on parcels that have long been desirable for the development of luxury hotels.
 The Helmsley Park Lane Hotel was a modern addition to this highly historic and coveted Luxury Hotel district of Central Park South.

 The Helmsley Park Lane Hotel's construction spanned from 1967 to its final completion in 1971, during a mid-century building boom that began around 1960 and ended with the collapse of financial markets in 1969.

 The Park Lane reflects the unbridled, post-war optimism inherent in New York's growth as a world financial and cultural center, and catered to affluent guests from around the world.
 The hotel also attracted a new class of business travelers who appreciated high-end luxury hotels, versus the convention trade focused hotels of the time period.